WondooSeo/Making_EIT_Data_with_EIDORS/README.md

 <!-- Result of the EIT_Run.m : Click [_HERE_](https://drive.google.com/file/d/1v4pvYWG3csWPQuZWVLxhNOmpaHonYyCy/view?usp=sharing) (Move to my personal Google drive, there're no results of Normal 4-6 and Obese 2) -->

+***Also, I'm not sure that all of .m files saves same result value because of research.
+So you have to modify end of codes (save part) if you have to.***

 ## Tips for Making New Thorax Shape in EIDORS

 1. Find appropriate axial lung CT image.